Last updated: September 7, 2023

 The grassy area is a great place for a picnic, in case you’re bringing food along with you on this walk.

 If you look carefully, you may spot another small strip of sand named Tingara Beach.
-It’s really small, and depending on the tide, you may not even notice it at all.
+It’s really small, and, depending on the tide, you may not even get to see it at all.

 3. Milk Beach

-Milk Beach is a 50 metres long secluded strip of sand, quietly tucked away between Hermit Point and Nielsen Park.
+Milk Beach is a 50-metre-long secluded strip of sand, quietly tucked away between Hermit Point and Nielsen Park.

 It’s a great little beach to relax on a lazy Sunday afternoon, away from the large crowds at Bondi Beach or Watsons Bay.